Case Details

 - Court: High Court of the Republic of Singapore

-- Coram: Edmund Leow JC
+- Judges: Edmund Leow JC

-- Parties: Lau Tyng Tyng (Applicant); Lau Boon Wee (Respondent)
+- Plaintiff/Applicant: Lau Tyng Tyng

-- Legal Areas: Gifts — conditions attached; Succession and Wills — conditions
+- Legal Areas: Gifts — conditions attached, Succession and Wills — conditions

-- Judgment Length: 7 pages, 3,490 words (as stated in metadata)
+- Judgment Length: 7 pages, 3,490 words

 Summary